Posted / 7th October 2019

 Conversely, you can start off as a team from the get go.
 This will require you to have a bank of savings or an investor.
 Again, you can decide whether you’re pitching for fewer high net worth clients who want a specialist job, or lots of cleaners completing several lower paid cleaning jobs a day.

 Whether you’re a team or a solopreneur – people expect to get what they’re paying for.
 With a lower price point you can take on more clients, spend less time at each address and often use their products or cheap alternatives.
-With higher paying clients, a higher level of service will be expected – this means uniforms, professional equipment and branded vehicles.
+With higher paying clients, a higher level of service will be expected – this means uniforms, professional equipment including vacuums and branded vehicles.
 There are pros and cons to both.

 Running a lower cost service means a lot of organisation – purely because you’ll likely have more clients.
 Running a premium service requires more effort and more investment in marketing and appearance.